google/grr-doc/docs/deploying-grr-clients/on-mac-os-x.md

 See [Linux instructions](on-linux.md).
 They apply also to OSX.

+On OSX you can also use the Uninstall GRR flow.

 # Uninstalling GRR

 This is a quick manual on how to remove the GRR client completely from a machine.